Gspidie/Hirewheel_Coding_Challenges/PalindromeChecker/UCASE.md

     * Punctuation

 # A | Assemble
-1. Function Definition: def PalindromeChecker(String)
+1. Function Decleration: def PalindromeChecker(String)
 2. Define Output variables: stringIsPalindrome = "The string is a palindrome." and stringIsNotPalindrome = "The string is not a palindrome."
 3. Return false to obvious not Palindromes: e.g. empty strings.
 4. Alter the string: Lower case string.
 Then loop through each index and remove any spaces/punctuation by determining if character at the index isalnum() == true.